England Study Abroad Program at University College London

 - Open UCL's online course catalog.

-- Click on the department that interests you to see a full listing of courses offered through that department.
+- Scroll through the alphabetical list and click on the department that interests you to see a full listing of courses offered through that department.

-- Be aware that certain departments can charge a higher fee to study within that department.
+- Be aware that certain departments may charge a higher fee to study within that department.
 This fee will be charged to you as a tuition differential.
-To know if a department charges a higher fee, you will need to check the information box on each department page.
-If the department lists a cost higher than £14,750, there will likely be a tuition differential cost billed to you after you have arrived in London and enrolled as a study abroad student at UCL.
+To know if a department charges a higher fee, you will need to follow the More Information linklink in the 'key information' box.
+If the department lists a full-year tuition cost higher than £16,610, there will likely be a tuition differential cost billed to you after you have arrived in London and enrolled as a study abroad student at UCL.
+For more information, contact your program advisor, or view our UCL fees under the Dates & Fees tab.

 What courses am I eligible to take?